-Report on line 29 all items of expense/ deduction that are not otherwise listed on lines 1 through 28.
 Comprehensive income.
-If any "comprehensive income" as defined by SFAS No. 130 is reported on this line, describe the item(s) in detail as, for example, "Foreign currency translation adjustments" and "Gains and losses on available-for-sale securities."
+If any "comprehensive income," as defined by SFAS No. 130, is reported on this line, describe the item(s) in detail as, for example, "Foreign currency translation adjustments-comprehensive income" and "Gains and losses on available-for-sale securities-comprehensive income."

 Reserves and contingent liabilities.
-Report on line 29 amounts related to the change in each reserve or contingent liability that is not required to be reported elsewhere on Schedule M-3.
-Report on line 29, column (a), expenses included in net income reported on Part I. line 11. that are related to reserves and contingent liabilities.
-Report on line 29, column (d), amounts related to liabilities for reserves and contingent liabilities that are deductible in the current tax year for U.S. income tax purposes.
-Examples of items that must be reported on line 29 include warranty reserves, restructuring reserves, reserves for discontinued operations, and reserves for acquisitions and dispositions.
-Only report on line 29 items that are not required to be reported elsewhere on Schedule M-3, Parts II and III.
+Report on line 30 amounts related to the change in each reserve or contingent liability that isn't required to be reported elsewhere on Schedule M-3.
+Report on line 30, column (a), expenses included in net income reported on Part I, line 11, that are related to reserves and contingent liabilities.
+Report on line 30, column (d). amounts related to liabilities for reserves and contingent liabilities that are deductible in the current tax year for U.S. income tax purposes.
+Examples of items that must be reported on line 30 include warranty reserves, restructuring reserves, reserves for discontinued operations, and reserves for acquisitions and dispositions.
+Only report on line 30 items that aren't required to be reported elsewhere on Schedule M-3, Parts II and III.
 For example, the expense for a reserve for inventory obsolescence must be reported on Part II, line 15.